 - 1/2 teaspoon pure vanilla extract

 - 2 tablespoons sugar

-- Remove from refrigerator about a half hour before baking just to take the chill off.
-Preheat oven to 450 degrees.
-Line a standard-size muffin tin with 10 foil baking cups.
-Spray baking cups lightly with non-stick cooking spray.
-Divide batter among cups.
-You can bake as many as you need and keep the remaining batter in the refrigerator for up to two days and bake when needed.
+- Remove the bowl from the refrigerator about 30 minutes before baking just to take the chill off.
+Preheat the oven to 450 degrees F. Line a standard 12-cup muffin pan with 10 foil baking cups (or less) and spray baking cups lightly with non-stick cooking spray.
+Divide the batter evenly between the cups.
+You can bake them all or just fill as many as you need and keep the remaining batter in the refrigerator for up to two days to bake when needed.